tembo-io/trunk/README.md

 ```

 ## Trunk Registry - https://pgt.dev
-The Trunk registry serves as the community's hub for Postgres extensions of all kinds.
+The Trunk registry serves as a community hub for Postgres extensions of all kinds.
 The Trunk CLI installs extensions and
 their dependencies as compiled artifacts from this registry.

 - Extension discovery and search